roura356a/csk/intl.en-US/User Guide for Serverless Kubernetes Clusters/Monitoring management/Enable ARMS Prometheus.md

     **Note:** By default, **Namespace** and **Release Name** are set to **arms-prom**.

-In the left-side navigation pane, click **Serverless Clusters**.
+In the left-side navigation pane, click **Clusters**.
 On the Clusters page, click the name of the cluster for which you want to enable ARMS Prometheus or click **Details** in the **Actions** column.
 In the upper-right corner of the **Overview** tab, click **Prometheus Monitoring** to go to the ARMS Prometheus console.
 On the **Dashboards** page, find the cluster and click the installed components to view metrics on dashboards.